atomic-component-engine/ace/generator-ace/app/templates/init_templates/README.md

 #Front-end project boilerplate#

 ## ACE Config
 The ACE config file powers a few user config settings.
-Firstly
+Firstly it contains an option for the baseUrl that gets passed to your Jade Templates.
+This option is for absolute URL's.
+Which are needed due to the folder structure.

 ##Dependencies##